-Write a function that accepts three keyword arguments: crimefile='london_crime_by_lsoa.csv', incomefile='london_income_by_borough.csv', and major_cat='Robbery'.
+Write a function that accepts three keyword arguments: f1='london_crime_by_lsoa.csv', f2='london_income_by_borough.csv', and min_cat='Murder'.
 Load the two files as PySpark DataFrames.
-Use them to create a new DataFrame containing, for each borough, the total number of crimes for the given major_category (major_cat) and the median income.
-Order the DataFrame by the number of crimes, descending.
-The final DataFrame should have three columns: borough, total_crimes, median-08-16 (column names may be different).
+Use them to create a new DataFrame containing, for each borough, the average crime rate for the given min_cat and the median income.
+Order the DataFrame by the average crime rate, descending.
+The final DataFrame should have three columns: borough, average_crime_rate, median-08-16 (column names may be different).